HazemAbdelmouez/Sakila-API/README.md

 The client-side of the application is implemented using Servlets and JSPs, providing users with a web-based interface to access the data stored in the database.
 The interface allows users to view, add, edit, and delete records from the database.

-### Imporatant note: This readme file will be updated while working on the project and the final version of this reeadme will be ready after finshing the project and this note will be deleted.
+### Imporatant note: This readme file will be updated while working on the project and the final version of this readme file will be 100% accurate after finshing the project and this note will be deleted.